 - iii.
 Members of the association who sit in the vehicle shall ensure that their colleague students driving the vehicle have the requisite license. - iv.
-Associations that have vehicles shall strictly adhere to the national renewal policies for the following documents annually: - (a) Vehicle Examination Certificate Validation; and - (b) Certificate of Insurance in respect of the Motor Vehicle - v.
+Associations that have vehicles shall strictly adhere to the national renewal policies for the following documents annually: () Vehicle Exemplation Cartificate Vehicle time and - (a) Vehicle Examination Certificate Validation; and - (b) Certificate of Insurance in respect of the Motor Vehicle - v.
 The Transport Section shall provide designated parking space(s) for association vehicles.